AmelieVernay/Project_Covid/README.md

-# This is the GitHub page of our AYUproject
+# Covid Project
+## Spatial evolution of Covid19 cases in France

 ### Members